bitshifter/glam-rs/README.md

 architectures.
 As a result, these types are all 16 byte aligned and depending on the size of the type or the type's members, they may contain internal padding.
 This results in some wasted space in the cases of `Vec3A`, `Mat3A`, `Affine2` and `Affine3A`.
-However the use of SIMD generally results in better performance than scalar math.
+However, the use of SIMD generally results in better performance than scalar math.

 `glam` outperforms similar Rust libraries for common operations as tested by the